stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 map.put("values", transformed);
 ```

-Finally we invoke the template processor:
+And finally the template processor is invoked with the arguments:

 ```java
 String source = proc.generate("enumeration.template.txt", map);